 So we’ve designed our backend to ensure that if we write a small amount of Zulip’s core caching code correctly, then the code most developers naturally write will both benefit from caching and not create any cache consistency problems.

-The overall result of this design is that in the vast majority of
+The overall result of this design is that for many places in the

 Zulip’s Django codebase, all one needs to do is call the standard